Cassiodorus

 What is the best place to start reading Cassiodorus?

 The best place to start reading Cassiodorus is his 'Institutiones,' as it provides insight into his educational philosophy and the integration of Christian and classical learning.
-This work outlines his vision for a comprehensive curriculum that influenced medieval education.
+This work offers a comprehensive overview of his vision for monastic education.